h3rald/min/site/contents/reference-lang.md

 > > Tips
 > >
 > > * You can specify a typed dictionary by prepending the type name with `dict:`.
 Example: `dict:socket`
-> > * You can specify two or more matching types by separating the type names with a pipe: `string|quot`
+> > * You can specify two or more matching types by separating combined together in a logical type expression, e.g.: `string|quot`

 > > %sidebar%
 > > Example